madgik/exareme2/documentation/algorithms-user-guide.md

 Privacy is a very subtle subject.
 In the context of federated analytics it means to protect individual datapoints residing in local workers, as these might correspond to a person's sensitive personal data.
-Exareme allows the user to learn something about a large group of individuals through statistics, but tries to prevent any individual's information to leak.
+Exaflow allows the user to learn something about a large group of individuals through statistics, but tries to prevent any individual's information to leak.